rpm-software-management/dnf/doc/api_base.rst

     `sack=True`     drop the current sack (see :attr:`.sack`)
     =============== =================================================

-  .. method:: resolve()
+  .. method:: resolve(allow_erasing=True)

     Resolve the marked requirements and store the resulting :class:`dnf.transaction.Transaction` into :attr:`transaction`.
 Raise :exc:`dnf.exceptions.DepsolveError` on a depsolving error.
 Return ``True`` iff the resolved transaction is non-empty.

+    Enabling `allow_erasing` lets to solver remove other packages while looking to fulfill the current packaging requests.
+For instance, this is used to allow the solver remove dependants of a package being removed.

-    The exact operation of the solver depends on the :attr:`dnf.conf.Conf.best` setting.
+    The exact operation of the solver further depends on the :attr:`dnf.conf.Conf.best` setting.

   .. method:: select_group(group, pkg_types=None)